 The intensity of the storm picked up outside the remodeled Vietnam-era barrack.
 The holes in the walls whistled.
 And then the winds stopped; the flag clung to the side of the pole, lifeless.
 The TV was silent and in several pieces.

 The broken bodies of most of the soldiers were scattered to the four corners of the post.
-Some would be going back home in a box.

 “Hold tight, Captain.
 We’re gonna get you out of here.”